 The summit is a coming-out party of sorts for Chicago that its rookie mayor, Rahm Emanuel, President Barack Obama’s former chief of staff, pursued to bolster the global profile of the third-largest U.S. city.
 For some demonstrators, that party started yesterday with a protest outside Obama’s re-election headquarters, where eight of an estimated 100 protesters were arrested after being accused of trespassing, said Officer Robert Perez, a Chicago Police Department spokesman.

 While the city has sanctioned two separate protests, on May 18 and 20, organizers of other demonstrations have said they’ll rally without official permission.
-Occupy Chicago will attempt to force Boeing Inc. (BA) to close its downtown headquarters on May 21, said Micah Philbrook, a spokesman for the group.
+Occupy Chicago will attempt to force Boeing Inc. (BA:US) to close its downtown headquarters on May 21, said Micah Philbrook, a spokesman for the group.

 Boeing will encourage employees to work remotely, said John Dern, a spokesman, though the company’s offices will remain open that day.
 Occupy Chicago’s threat to “shut down” Boeing came as some army-surplus stores in the Chicago area reported heavy sales of gas masks.